Paccar

-Paccar Inc is an American Fortune 500 company and counts among the largest manufacturers of medium- and heavy-duty trucks in the world, and has substantial manufacturing in light and medium vehicles through its various subsidiaries.
-It was originally founded as the Seattle Car Manufacturing Company in 1905, primarily producing railroad equipment.
-In the 21st century, Paccar primarily manufactures trucks and heavy equipment.
+Paccar Inc. (stylized as PACCAR) is an American company primarily focused on the design and manufacturing of large commercial trucks through its subsidiaries DAF, Kenworth and Peterbilt sold across markets worldwide.
+The company is headquartered in Bellevue, Washington, in the Seattle metropolitan area, and was founded in 1971 as the successor to the Pacific Car and Foundry Company, from which it draws its name.
+The company traces its predecessors to the Seattle Car Manufacturing Company formed in 1905.
+In addition to its principal business, the company also has a parts division, a financial services segment, and manufactures and markets industrial winches.
+The company's stock is a component of the Nasdaq-100 and S&P 500 stock market indices.

 History

-Paccar, Inc., was founded by William Pigott Sr. as Seattle Car Manufacturing Company in 1905, with a capitalization of $10,000.
+The company was founded by William Pigott Sr. as Seattle Car Manufacturing Company in 1905, with a capitalization of $10,000.
 Its original business was the production of railway and logging equipment.
 The company built a new factory in Renton in 1909 after its Duwamish facility was destroyed in fire as well as to fulfill large number of orders.
-In 1917 it merged with a Portland firm, Twohy Brothers which was its only competitor on the west coast at the time and company was renamed as Pacific Car and Foundry Company.
+In 1917 it merged with a Portland firm, Twohy Brothers, which was its only competitor on the west coast at the time and company was renamed as Pacific Car and Foundry Company.
 The company manufactured horse or oxen-drawn logging trucks built specifically to address the dense, hilly forests in which the Northwest logging industry operated to transport massive logs.
 The following years the company specialized in designing air brakes, open cars, refrigerated boxcars for shipment of perishable items and the universal trailer which could be pulled by a truck.
-The company also manufactured structural steel that was finished by hand that was used to create columns and girders that went into many a Seattle landmark building.
+The company also manufactured structural steel that was finished by hand that was used to create columns and girders that went into many Seattle-area buildings.
 In 1924, the founder, William Pigott sold a controlling interest in the company to American Car and Foundry Company.
 However, his son, Paul Pigott reacquired a significant interest in the company from American Car and Foundry Company in 1934.

 During the Great Depression in 1930 despite the stock market crash, the company's earnings rose; but as the Great Depression deepened, Pacific Car and Foundry became one of the most depressed businesses in the Northwest.
 During the late 1930s, Pacific Car and Foundry received government contracts for steel fabrication for construction of Lacey V. Murrow Memorial Bridge as well as orders from other companies.